In Honor of the Lanky Laughing BoyJudith Samuels Marion

 I still see the lanky boy laughing as he came over the hill with his peers, his knapsack on one shoulder and a blue plaid jacket tied around his waist.

 When I first saw the boy, I had just been robbed of my innocence.
 Some in my culture would say I was now a woman, but I was just a scared fourteen-year-old child.

-It hurt as he laid on my small frame and entered me, taking my innocence, robbing me of the gift that was meant to be given to a special person.
+It hurt as he lay on my small frame and entered me, taking my innocence, robbing me of the gift that was meant to be given to a special person.
 It felt like forever.
-Thankfully we were caught by a school staff member, perhaps being caught saved my life.
+Thankfully we were caught by a school staff member; perhaps being caught saved my life.

 So there I was crushed after school, my white uniform bloodstained.
-When along came this lanky boy laughing as he came over the hill when he and his peers passed me, he took off his plaid blue jacket and tied it around my waist.
+Then along came this lanky boy laughing as he came over the hill.
+When he and his peers passed me, he took off his blue plaid jacket and tied it around my waist.
 I didn’t know this kid but after this kindness, he took my number so he could ensure I got home safely.

-Dean the lanky laughing boy who became my best friend stood by me.
-I was 14, he was 18.
+Dean, the lanky, laughing boy who became my best friend stood by me.
+I was fourteen, he was eighteen.
 He often called me his kid sister.

 I soon began to realize that Dean was always sick.
 I didn’t know why but he had also lost a lot of weight.
 At that time, I knew nothing about being gay or HIV.
 I did not know that Dean was dying.

 The kid–laughing coming over the hill, khaki suit, the blue plaid jacket around his waist–was dying.
 Why him, why Dean?

 One day when I was in class, I was called to the vice principal’s office.
 There were Dean’s mom and my vice principal who said I was excused from class for the day.
 Normally I would be happy, but I knew something was wrong.